Specifying dependent services

 - You can map multiple dependent child services to a parent service.

-- You can map a dependent child service to multiple dependent parent services.
+- You can map a dependent child service to multiple parent services.

-You cannot map a dependent service to bundles and services with multi-request questionnaires.
+You cannot map a dependent service to services with multi-request questionnaires.

 Example: Checking dependent services while requesting an Internet of things (IoT) device

 The following diagram shows a dependency definition that requires a user to fulfill two service requests before completing the IoT device service request.
 In this example, the user creates an IoT logger service request, and provides details for an existing IoT storage service request.